About the Youth Employment and Training Programme (YETP)

 What is "Extended Case Management Service"?

 Trainees who have secured employment in the open job market or are receiving on-the-job training under YETP at the end of the basic service period may, in consultation with their case managers, receive extended case management services of a further 12 months.
-During the extended service period, trainees will receive career counselling and support services from their case managers.
-However, they are neither eligible for enrolling on pre-employment training courses nor applying for workplace attachment training or on-the-job training vacancies.
+During the extended service period, trainees are not eligible to apply for workplace attachment training or on-the-job training vacancies.
+If trainees would like to enrol in training courses, please ensure there is no time-clash with their on-the-job training and allow sufficient travelling time between workplaces and training venue.

 How is the extended service period of case management services calculated?